 If your mortgage has interest charged on an annual basis, your balance will go down straightaway.
 However, the balance on which interest is charged will not go down until 31 March.
 Interest for the following year will then be calculated on the reduced balance.

 Tell us as soon as possible if you are having problems repaying your mortgage or think that you might experience problems in the future.
-You can talk to us in confidence and our Mortgage Advisers will help you all they can, including providing information to help with financial difficulties, such as claiming state benefits or getting financial advice.
+You can talk to us in confidence and our Mortgage Advisers will do everything that they can to help you, including providing information to help with financial difficulties, such as claiming state benefits or getting financial advice.